ThibaultSchowing/html/README.md

   * A presentation folder containing the report/presentation
   * A initializeDataBase.php file, used to create the first user/password couples
   * An img folder (the pictures of this README)
   * The pages of this project including the "index.php" landing page.
+  * The "password.php" file is under MIT licence, http://www.opensource.org/licenses/mit-license.html, details in the file header.

 # Set up and user manual